 Companies with presales teams can increase their win rates by 40–50% in new business and 80–90% in renewal business; well above average rates.

 When it comes to presentations and pitches, sales teams need more than off the shelf pitches.
 They need to show what advantages the client will get from working with you i.e, reduces costs, increase revenue etc. They also need to understand the risk involved if they decide not to work with your business..

-When it comes to driving sales growth, quality trumps quantity.
-And that requires companies to improve the quality of their presales operations.
+Quality outshines quantity, that is when it comes to driving sales growth.
+Thus, that requires companies to improve the quality of their presales operations.